 If you have PCOS, it might literally be written all over your face.
 What may surprise you is that a dermatologist may be your first line of defense against PCOS.
 By helping to diagnose skin issues like acne breakouts, dark patches, or excessive facial hair for their underlying causes, you can identify these symptoms and address them in the early stages.

 During the month of September, let’s recognize those who suffer from PCOS and take a moment to consider your own symptoms and those of your loved ones.
-Call one of the board-certified dermatologists at The Derm Group for a consultation and get answers at (973) 571-2121 or Request a Consultation.
+Call (973) 571-2121 to schedule an appointment with one of the board-certified dermatologists at The Derm Group in New Jersey, New York, Connecticut, or Pennsylvania or Request a Consultation using the online form.